Edge (wrestler): Record-breaking World Heavyweight Champion (2010–2011)

 At the Hell in a Cell pay-per-view on October 3, Edge defeated Jack Swagger.
-The next night on Raw, he was traded back to SmackDown for CM Punk, due to him destroying the Anonymous Raw General Manager's computer, thus turning face once again in the process.
+The next night on Raw, he was traded back to SmackDown for CM Punk, due to him destroying the Anonymous Raw General Manager's computer, turning face once again.
 On the October 15 episode of SmackDown, he defeated Dolph Ziggler to become part of Team SmackDown at Bragging Rights.
 At Bragging Rights on October 24, Edge won the match for Team SmackDown alongside Rey Mysterio, eliminating R-Truth, John Morrison and The Miz.

 On the October 29 episode of SmackDown, Edge defeated Rey Mysterio and Alberto Del Rio to become the number one contender for the World Heavyweight Championship at Survivor Series.
 On the November 12 episode of SmackDown, Edge lost his match with David Otunga, thanks to Paul Bearer's interference.
 Edge then kidnapped Bearer and used him to cost Kane his match with Big Show.
-The following week, Edge tortured Paul Bearer, forcing him to play dodgeball and force feeding him, planning to wear down Kane.
+The following week, Edge tortured Paul Bearer, forcing him to play dodgeball and force-feeding him, planning to wear down Kane.
 He then ambushed Kane in the garage when he was a few feet from Paul Bearer and drove away with his hostage.
 At Survivor Series on November 21, Edge failed to win the title after the referee determined the match a draw, due to both men pinning each other at the same time.
-On December 19, 2010, Edge defeated Kane, Rey Mysterio, and Alberto Del Rio in a Tables, Ladders, and Chairs match at TLC: Tables, Ladders & Chairs to win the World Heavyweight Championship for a record sixth time and making him a ten time World Champion.
-Edge then defended the World Heavyweight Championship against Kane in a winning effort in a Last Man Standing match on the January 7 episode of SmackDown, thus ending their feud.
+At TLC: Tables, Ladders & Chairs on December 19, Edge defeated Kane, Rey Mysterio, and Alberto Del Rio in a four-way Tables, Ladders, and Chairs match to win the World Heavyweight Championship for a record sixth time and making him a ten time World Champion.
+Edge then defended the World Heavyweight Championship against Kane in a winning effort in a Last Man Standing match on the January 7, 2011 episode of SmackDown, thus ending their feud.

-At the Royal Rumble on January 30, 2011, Edge successfully defended his World Heavyweight Championship against Dolph Ziggler.
+At the Royal Rumble on January 30, Edge successfully defended his World Heavyweight Championship against Dolph Ziggler.
 On the 600th episode of SmackDown on February 18, acting General Manager Guerrero fired Edge in storyline, and awarded the World Heavyweight Championship to her on-screen boyfriend Ziggler.
 SmackDown General Manager Theodore Long returned later that night, and rehired Edge.
 Edge then defeated Ziggler to become the World Heavyweight Champion for the record seventh and final time, his 11th world championship overall.
 At the Elimination Chamber pay-per-view on February 20, Edge successfully defended his World Heavyweight Championship in an Elimination Chamber match by finally pinning Rey Mysterio.
 After he won the match, he was attacked by Royal Rumble winner Alberto Del Rio, but was saved by the returning Christian.
 Edge and Christian briefly reunited to defeat Del Rio and his bodyguard Brodus Clay on the March 11 episode of SmackDown.
 At WrestleMania XXVII on April 3, Edge successfully defended the World Heavyweight Championship against Del Rio.